art-egorov/lovis4u/README.md

 **!** If you're a linux user, run `lovis4u --linux` post-install command once to update paths in the premade config files that set by default for MacOS users.

-## Reference 📃
+## Reference

 If you find lovis4u useful, please cite:
 Artyom.
 A. Egorov, Gemma C. Atkinson, **lovis4u: ---**, *---*

-## Contact 📇
+## Contact

 Please contact us by e-mail _artem**dot**egorov**AT**med**dot**lu**dot**se_ or use [Issues](https://github.com/art-egorov/lovis4u/issues?q=) to report any technical problems.
 You can also use [Discussions section](https://github.com/art-egorov/lovis4u/discussions) for sharing your ideas or feature requests!

-## Authors 👨🏻‍💻
+## Authors

-LoVis4u is developed by Artyom Egorov at [the Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden 🇸🇪.
+LoVis4u is developed by Artyom Egorov at [the Atkinson Lab](https://atkinson-lab.com), Department of Experimental Medical Science, Lund University, Sweden.
 We are open for suggestions to extend and improve LoVis4u functionality.
 Please don't hesitate to share your ideas or feature requests.